Dear Summer

 "Dear Summer" is the third and final single from American rapper Memphis Bleek's fourth studio album, 534.
 Despite being featured on Bleek's album and released as a single, the song does not feature any vocals from Memphis Bleek.
 He is also not listed as a writer.
 It is solely performed by the featured guest, Jay-Z. Produced by Just Blaze, it contains a sample from Weldon Irvine's "Morning Sunrise".
-It is notable for being the first Jay-Z song to be released following his retirement from music in the summer of 2003.
+It is notable for being the first solo Jay-Z song to be released following his retirement from music in 2003.

 The song peaked at number 30 on the Hot R&B/Hip-Hop Songs chart.